bitcraze/crazyflie-vision/README.md

 # Crazyflie Vision scripts

+**This repository is not activly being maintained, but this might change in the future so feel free to make an issue to request a new functionality.**

 The scripts in this repository is used to autonomously control the Crazyflie using a Kinect 2.0.
 For more information see [this wiki page](https://wiki.bitcraze.io/doc:crazyflie:vision:index "Vision Wiki").